docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 ## Loading data from a .env file

 If an API does anything important, it probably has some kind of authentication.
-One of the most common authentications is including an API secret as a field in the request body.
-Since hard coding authentication keys into source code is bad for security, Doc Detective includes tools to load variables from a .env file.
+One of the most common authentications is including an API secret as a field in the request body or as a header, both of which Doc Detective supports.
+Since hard-coding authentication keys into source code is bad for security, Doc Detective includes tools to load variables from a .env file.

-Create a folder called .env in the same directory as your rest-test.spec.json file.
-Add the following text to your .env file and save it.
+Create a file called *.env* in the same directory as your *rest-test.spec.json* file.
+Add the following text to your *.env* file and save it.

 ```
 USER="John Doe"